Stop Blaming the Handoff — Your Delivery Model Is Broken

 Some of that is true.

-Because when people say “the handoff is broken,” they often mean:
+When people say “the handoff is broken,” they often mean something more specific:

 The moment work crosses from one team, phase, tool, or governance model into another, the delivery system loses information.